skinny-framework/skinny-framework.github.io/source/documentation/validator.html.md

 }
 ```

 Now `Messages` can load error messages for validation errors named "required" or "minLength".
-Name comes from `ValidationRule#name`.
+The name comes from `ValidationRule#name`.

 ```java
 val messages = Messages.loadFromConfig()